flams/CouchDB-emily-tools/README.md

 #CouchDB-emily-tools

-A set of tools to manage and secure CouchDB from an Emily/Olives app.
+Complete set of tools for synchronizing an observable key/value stores with CouchDB documents, views, and managing users or security documents.
+Works both in the browser and in node.js

 ##To install and use the library on the server side only: